-Our net tangible book value as of September 30, 2006 was \$28.9 million, or \$7.03 per share of common stock.
-Net tangible book value per share represents the amount of our total tangible assets less total liabilities, divided by the number of shares of our common stock outstanding.
-On a pro forma basis, after giving effect to the automatic conversion of all outstanding shares of our convertible preferred stock into an aggregate of 378,000 shares of class A common stock upon the closing of this offering, our net tangible book value as of September 30, 2006 was \$6.44 per share of common stock.
+Our pro forma net tangible book value as of June 30, 2006 was approximately \$32.8 million, or approximately \$7.30 per share of common stock.
+Pro forma net tangible book value per share represents the amount of our total tangible assets less total liabilities, after giving effect to our issuance in September 2006 of 211,765 shares of class A common stock in exchange for all of the shares of Sucampo Europe and Sucampo Japan and the related elimination of their equity and the automatic conversion of all outstanding shares of our convertible preferred stock into an aggregate of 378,000 shares of class A common stock upon the closing of this offering.

-After giving effect to the issuance and sale of the shares of class A common stock in this offering, at an assumed initial public offering price of \$ per share, less the estimated underwriting discounts and commissions and offering expenses payable by us, our pro forma as adjusted net tangible book value as of September 30, 2006 would have been \$, or \$ per share of class A and class B common stock.
+After giving effect to the issuance and sale of the shares of class A common stock in this offering, at an assumed initial public offering price of \$ per share, less the estimated underwriting discounts and commissions and offering expenses payable by us, our pro forma as adjusted net tangible book value as of June 30, 2006 would have been \$, or \$ per share of class A and class B common stock.
 This represents an immediate increase in net tangible book value per share of \$ to existing stockholders and immediate dilution of \$ per share to new investors.
 Dilution per share to new investors is determined by subtracting pro forma as adjusted net tangible book value per share after this offering from the initial public offering price per share paid by a new investor.
 The following table illustrates the per share dilution without giving effect to the over-allotment option granted to the underwriters:

-Assumed initial public offering price per share of class A common stock \$ Actual net tangible book value per share as of September 30, 2006 \$7.03 Decrease per share attributable to conversion of preferred stock 0.59 Pro forma net tangible book value per share as of September 30, 2006 6.44 Increase per share attributable to new investors Pro forma as adjusted net tangible book value per share after this offering Dilution per share to new investors \$
+Assumed initial public offering price per share of class A common stock \$ Pro forma net tangible book value per share as of June 30, 2006 \$ ' Increase per share attributable to new investors Pro forma as adjusted net tangible book value per share after this offering Dilution per share to new investors \$